Back to all Articles

 It’s a candidate-driven market in 2019, and the skills shortage is set to continue through 2020 and beyond.
 The competition for quality candidates is developing further momentum year on year.
 For active candidates, we are in a situation now where the cream of the crop has three or four offers to choose from when making a decision.
 Therefore, it is crucial that you do not turn candidates off your organisation when you meet them.

-Here are eight reasons why you have possibly lost out to other organisations in the war for talent or are turning candidates off joining your team.
+Here are eight reasons why you have possibly lost out to other organisations in the war for talent or are turning candidates off from joining your team.

 1. Having a negative interviewer at the table

 Ensure ALL interviewers are going to give a positive representation of your company.
 If not, either train these people or ask someone else to interview because this will affect your reputation.
-Hiring managers are not interviewing as frequently as you, and sometimes they need a brief on what is needed to attract candidates in the current market.
-In 2019, it is not just about what the candidate can do for you, because it has become a 2-way street.
+Hiring managers are not interviewing as frequently as you, and sometimes, they need a brief on what is needed to attract candidates in the current market.
+In 2019, it is not just about what the candidate can do for you because it has become a 2-way street.
 A positive individual who has progressed in the organisation will naturally give a better representation of the organisation.

 2. Not giving a site tour